 Stratton Sculpture Studios makes waste molds for one-off plaster castings, plaster piece molds, molds for architectural restoration, and rubber molds of every scale on any original material: stone, water clay, plasticine, metal, plaster, wax, cement, terra-cotta, and found objects.

 Examples of large, monolithic poured rubber molds are Clete Sheild’s 16' tall Vaquero Monument, Steve Layne's 10' Joe Frazier monument, and the sections of Hans Haacke's 14' tall Gift Horse.
-An example of our large-scale plaster piece molds is from Stratton Sculpture Studios over-life-size horse commission.
+Examples of our large-scale plaster piece molds are Simone Leigh’s 16’ Brick House, and Stratton Sculpture Studios over-life-size Dressage Horse commission.